RaskinBond/Dockyard/Containerize/Activity1.md

 * Next, onto your linux m/c, create a file with exact name as Dockerfile inside a new folder and copy the above contents.

-* Create the docker image using following commands
+* Create a docker image and list all the images using following commands
 ```bash
 docker image build -t spc_one:1.0 .
 docker image ls